MileHacker Logo

 • Avoid loud conversations on public transport or in quiet public spaces.

-• Give people space in engagements.
+• Respect personal space in interactions.

 • Observe local behavior patterns for cultural harmony.